 3. Beaches:

-• Cala Coticcio: Often referred to as “Tahiti,” this beach on Caprera Island is known for its turquoise waters and stunning scenery.
+- Cala Coticcio: This beach on Caprera Island is often referred to as “Tahiti.”
+It is known for its turquoise waters and stunning scenery.

 4. Historical Sites: